-From before time as we know it began, a plan was set in motion by God, the Creator of all things (Genesis 1-3.)
+From before time as we know it began, a plan was set in motion by God, the Creator of all things (Genesis 1-3).

-Rebellion against God, by a person we can all trace our lineage to (Adam) changed the status and destiny we were born into (Genesis 3.)
+Rebellion against God, by a person we can all trace our lineage to (Adam) changed the status and destiny we were born into (Genesis 3).

 A physical body created perfect and holy, alive spiritually and connected to God, designed to live forever with Him in paradise, entered into a continuous state of death that began with spiritual death (complete separation from God), continuing throughout life as a gradual degradation of the body, and culminating in physical death.

 Isaiah 66:24 also talks about hell “And they shall go out and see the corpses of the people who rebelled against Me, for their worm shall not die, and their fire shall not be quenched, and they shall be an abhorring for all flesh.”

 The Law was given to make us conscious of sin.
-It did not contain the power to save anyone (Habakkuk 2:4.)
+It did not contain the power to save anyone (Habakkuk 2:4).

-God made it clear that He would be forming a new covenant with a new heart and His spirit placed within us (Jeremiah 31:30-33 Tanakh [Jeremiah 31:31-34 OT], Jeremiah 32:37-40, Jeremiah 33:14-16, Ezekiel 16:58-63, Ezekiel 36:26-29, Ezekiel 37:21-26, Isaiah 55:3-8.)
+God made it clear that He would be forming a new covenant with a new heart and His spirit placed within us (Jeremiah 31:30-33 Hebrew Bible [Jeremiah 31:31-34 Old Testament], Jeremiah 32:37-40, Jeremiah 33:14-16, Ezekiel 16:58-63, Ezekiel 36:26-29, Ezekiel 37:21-26, Isaiah 55:3-8).

 We all went astray like sheep, we have turned, each one on his way, and the Lord accepted his prayers for the iniquity of all of us.
 He was oppressed, and he was afflicted, yet he would not open his mouth; like a lamb to the slaughter he would be brought, He committed no violence, and there was no deceit in his mouth.
 He poured out his soul to death, and with transgressors he was counted; and he bore the sin of many, and interceded for the transgressors.”

-Our eternal God became man (incarnation) for our salvation; sinless, born under the Law, to fulfill the Law perfectly (Genesis 49:10.)
+Our eternal God became man [incarnation] for our salvation; sinless, born under the Law, to fulfill the Law perfectly (Genesis 49:10).